matusnovak/fineframework/docs/doxygen/group__math.md

 ## Detailed description

 This module is header only, it does not need to be compiled, and is used by all modules listed here.
-Contains various math functions (calculating angles, creating model-view-projection matrices, colour management, UTF-8 to wide string conversion) and also provides several new types (2D, 3D, and 4D vectors, matrices, ring buffers, quaternions, and more).
+Contains various math functions (calculating angles, creating model-view-projection matrices, colour management, UTF-8 to wide string conversion and back) and also provides several new types (2D, 3D, and 4D vectors, matrices, ring buffers, quaternions, and more).
+Uses third party library [utfcpp](https://github.com/nemtrif/utfcpp)

 ## Classes